damove123/tirocinio_chiese/README.md

 ## Problems and Ideas:

-File index.html :
-- the map is not oriented.

 Maps :
-- The APIKeys and IDs of the maps are visibile from the inspection tool of the webpage --> need to fix it hiding them in some way
+- The APIKeys and IDs of the maps are visibile from the inspection tool of the webpage: need to fix it hiding them in some way

 Styles :
 - there is no consistency in the styles.

+JS :
+- Extraction JS code from all the html files